 Tampakan mine reserves

 The high-sulphidation epithermal deposit overlies a porphyry copper system.
 The deposit lies at the southern end of the Central Mindanao Cordillera within the Cotabato Fault Zone.
 The west-north-west trending sinistral strike-slip fault extends 100km and separates the southern and northern structural domain of Mindanao.
-Two flat lying areas, the Cotabato basin and the Sarangani basin border the Tampakan district to the west and the east respectively.
+Two flat-lying areas, the Cotabato and Sarangani basins border the Tampakan district to the west and the east respectively.

-The core of the district is characterised by a Miocene aged basement sequence consisting of basalt and basaltic andesite lavas and related volcaniclastic sediments.
+The core of the district was characterised by a Miocene aged basement sequence consisting of basalt and basaltic andesite lavas and related volcaniclastic sediments.
 The sequence folds along a north-west striking ramp anticline.

 Towards the south, the Tampakan Andesite sequence, the main primary stratigraphic unit within the district, overlies the section.

-The Pliocene aged Tampakan Andesite sequence is a stratovolcanic complex composed of andesites.
-Characterised by deep dissections and erosions, the andesite sequence includes a series of grey to dark green porphyitic flow units composed of pyroxene, hornblende and andesite.
+The Pliocene-aged Tampakan Andesite sequence is a stratovolcanic complex composed of andesites.
+Characterised by deep dissections and erosions, the andesite sequence includes a series of grey to dark green porphyritic flow units composed of pyroxene, hornblende and andesite.
 It achieves a thickness of more than 650m and plunges 10° to 20° to the west-south-west in the immediate deposit zone.
 A series of hornblende diorite porphyry stocks and dykes of the same era intrude the Tampakan Andesite sequence.

-Mineralisation at Tampakan includes high-sulphidation style copper-gold that is related with, and central to, flat-dipping tabular structures of pervasive silica-clay and silica alteration.
-At about 0.3% copper distribution at contour, the deposit hosts up to 400m thick flat-lying to gently plunging tabular structures of mineralisation.
+Mineralisation at Tampakan included high-sulphidation style copper-gold that is related with, and central to, flat-dipping tabular structures of pervasive silica-clay and silica alteration.
+At approximately 0.3% copper distribution at contour, the deposit hosts up to 400m thick flat-lying to gently plunging tabular structures of mineralisation.

 At depths, porphyry-copper style mineralisation includes disseminated chalcopyrite, pyrite and bornite related with quartz-stockwork veining developed variably.